Ars-Rem/parser_rabota/README.md

-# site parser for job search python in Ukraune
+# site parser for job search python in Ukraine